Painter | Sculptor | Engraver | Author

 An obsession with form

-From the 1930s, Dalí experimented with the third dimension and sculpture.
+Dalí started to experiment with the third dimension and sculpture in the 1930s.

-These sculptures are made using the so-called lost wax technique; a process allowing perfect precision in the modeling of bronze.
+These sculptures are realized using the lost was technique, a process allowing perfect precision in the modeling of bronze.

 The least we can ask of a sculpture is that it does not move.